Photo by: Maddie Benbenek

 If your staff has not already taken a hard stand on the ethical use of Photoshop and photographic standards in general in your publications, now is the time.
 Understand that unethical photo manipulation has been with us since the dawn of daguerreotypes.
 Matthew Brady moved bodies to enhance Civil War photos.
 During the McCarthy hearings of the 1950s, photos were cropped in ways to make it appear that certain people seemed to be associating with “known Communists.”

-More recently, the digital misuse of photos allowed The National Geographic to move the pyramids of Egypt and the Day in the Life book editors to “scrunch” a large horizontal photo so that it fit on the vertical cover of a book.
-And who can forget the photo honoring a newspaper’s Pulitzer Prize-winning photographer that became more famous for the Diet Coke can that was digitally removed from the picture?
+The digital misuse of photos allowed The National Geographic to move the pyramids of Egypt and the Day in the Life book editors to “scrunch” a large horizontal photo so that it fit on the vertical cover of a book.
+Very famously in 1989, the St. Louis Post-Dispatch ran a photo honoring the newspaper’s Pulitzer Prize-winning photographer and it became more infamous for the Diet Coke can that was digitally removed from the picture.

 High school photojournalism has had its own lapses over the years.
 I remember one national convention in the pre-Photoshop days where there was a session showing students how to sandwich negatives, cut and paste images, and place quarters on printing paper to simulate volleyballs all to cover the fact that the photographer had not captured the shot in the first place.
 Truth and ethics were not on any of the presenter’s handouts.